Admission for Canadian Aboriginal students

 Aboriginal Admission Policy

 If you are not initially admitted, we will take a second look at your application using the Aboriginal Admission Policy.
 Your application will be sent to your program of choice and to the First Nations House of Learning.
-They will review your academic history and personal profile to ensure that you are ready for university study.
-They will submit their recommendations back to Undergraduate Admissions, who will notify you of their decision.
+They will review your academic history and Personal Profile to ensure that you are ready for university study.
+They will submit their recommendations back to the Undergraduate Admissions Office, who will notify you of their decision.